 Free E-Exam Copies

 Awards & distinctions

 2013 Jefferson Davis Award, Museum of the Confederacy

 Honorable Mention, 2014 Avery O. Craven Award, Organization of American Historians

 2014 Charles S. Sydnor Award, Southern Historical Association

 Janney explores the subtle yet important differences between reunion and reconciliation and argues that the Unionist and Emancipationist memories of the war never completely gave way to the story Confederates told.
 She challenges the idea that white northerners and southerners salved their war wounds through shared ideas about race and shows that debates about slavery often proved to be among the most powerful obstacles to reconciliation.

 About the Author

-Caroline E. Janney is professor of history at Purdue University and author of Burying the Dead but Not the Past: Ladies' Memorial Associations and the Lost Cause.
+Caroline E. Janney is the John L. Nau III Professor in the History of the American Civil War and Director of the John L. Nau III Center for Civil War History at the University of Virginia, and author of Burying the Dead but Not the Past: Ladies' Memorial Associations and the Lost Cause.

 For more information about Caroline E. Janney, visit the Author Page.